Monaghan crash: Two people dead and three injured

 Three other people have been taken to hospital, two of whom are in a critical condition.

-It is understood all five people were travelling in the same vehicle.
+It is understood all five people were travelling in the same vehicle and were on their way to a secondary school debs ball.

 The road is closed and diversions are in place.